protocol/nft-website/docs/tutorial/avax-nft.md

 > ]
 ```

 The array, unsurprisingly, should contain all the addresses listed with the previous `npx hardhat accounts` command.
-Select one of the addresses to inspect the balance (In this case, we are choosing the second account listed)
+Let's select one of the addresses to inspect the balance of the FILET token (we are choosing the second account)

 ```js
 >> const balance = (await filet.balanceOf(accounts[1])).toString()